🔍 mSearch finds documents with similar meaning 🔍

 : Return the top max_best

-based on their scores.
+documents based on their raw retrieval scores.
 If search_mode

 is hybrid

-, the results from both semantic
+, this helps prioritize the more relevant documents from both sources.
+With semantic

-or fulltext
+or keyword

-parameters configure the LLM to use for question answering and control the
+parameters configure the LLM to use for question answering and control the way how retrieved documents are summarized for the LLM.